PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

 This extension removes the Power Off/Logout submenu and merges with system menu.
 Rearranges the order of System Menu.

+for getting the extension click this link https://extensions.gnome.org/extension/2917/bring-out-submenu-of-power-offlogout-button/

 ![Re arrangement of System Menu](https://i.stack.imgur.com/LoPmy.png)